I-Dromel/GERESA/README.md

 #### Check

-Runs a linter, a PHP compatibility version checker and checks coding style.
+Run a linter, a PHP compatibility version checker and checks coding style.
 ```sh
 composer check
 ```

 #### Test

-Runs unit and functional tests.
+Run unit and functional tests.
 ```sh
 composer test
 ```

+#### Doc
+Build code and user documentation.

 #### Release

-Runs the checks and tests then builds a distribution ZIP.
+Run the checks and tests then build a distribution ZIP.
 ```
 composer release
 ```